This section will provide you with an overview of the new release updates of Dbvisit Standby MultiPlatform v11 (StandbyMP).

 PROJECT-727: Reduced size and complexity of Support Packages

-PROJECT-728: Corrected SQL Server Time Gap calculation for several edge-cases
+PROJECT-728: Corrected Oracle Time Gap calculation for several edge-cases

 PROJECT-768: Significant improvements to process management and memory footprint in long-running environments